-OUR WORK IS GLOBAL.
+OUR outreach IS GLOBAL.

 TAKE A LOOK AT WHAT WE DO AND WHERE WE DO IT.

 The second largest and second most populous continent, Africa is home to rich cultural diversity and stunning beauty, but also some of humanity's most intractable problems.
 Rooted largely in Africa's not-so-distant colonial past, problems with basic infrastructure and corruption plague many African countries.
-Largely focused in East Africa, Osprey's work on the continent includes cookstoves, energy access, and WASH, always with a focus on empowering communities to advocate for their own wants and needs.
+Largely focused in East Africa, Osprey's work on the continent includes cookstoves and WASH, always with a focus on empowering communities to advocate for their own wants and needs.

 Stretching from Mexico in the north to the southern tip of Chile in the south and inclusive of the Caribbean, Latin America is a diverse group of countries at varied stages of development and with very different challenges.
 Although often overshadowed by Asia and the U.S., Latin America is a major cultural and economic driver.
 Osprey's work in the region began with the Mayan population in the highlands of Guatemala, and has expanded to other countries in recent years.
 Our work in Latin America includes WASH, cookstoves and ecumenical & interfaith.